-Note: Color coding represents the probability that an investor's liquid equity bond portfolio falling below three years' worth of spending requirements.
-Broad range of weights between global equity (MSCI ACWI) and global fixed income (Bloomberg Barclays Global Aggregate) in USD are assumed.
-Mature PE portfolio is considered.
+Note: UBS.
+Investing in private markets with the UBS Wealth Way.
+Note: The PE portfolio is considered mature with yearly contributions depending on the PE target.
 Monte Carlo simulations of the liquid portfolio values reflect severe bear market performance lasting three years.
-All liquidity and spending needs are taken on an annual basis.
+All cash flow needs are taken on an annual basis.
 We assume no slowdown in capital calls and assume no distributions.
 For more information, refer to "Investing in private markets with UBS Wealth Way" published on 5 May 2021.
 Source: Bloomberg, UBS.

 - Funding an allocation.
 When allocating to private assets in a multi-asset class portfolio, investors should seek to preserve the overall risk characteristics of a portfolio.
 As such, investors should: - 1.
-Fund higher-risk private markets such as private equity, opportunistic real estate/ infrastructure equity out of higher-risk liquid assets such as public equity.

-2. Fund income-focused private markets such as core real estate/infrastructure or high-quality private debt out of fixed income and credit assets.
+Fund higher-risk private markets such as private equity, opportunistic real estate/ infrastructure equity out of higher-risk liquid assets such as public equity. - 2.
+Fund income-focused private markets such as core real estate/infrastructure or high-quality private debt out of fixed income and credit assets.